Botanical Information

 Medicinal Uses

-Cleavers is traditionally used to stimulate lymphatic drainage, helping to reduce swollen glands and improve immune function.
+Helps to stimulate lymphatic drainage and improve immune function.

-Acts as a mild diuretic, supporting kidney function and easing urinary tract inflammation.
+Acts as a mild diuretic, supporting kidney function and soothing urinary tract irritation.

-Traditionally applied as a wash or poultice for eczema, psoriasis, wounds, and burns.
+Traditionally used for eczema, wounds, and minor burns.

 Preparation and Dosage